leonid-in-github/Book-Library-ASP.NET-Core-MVC/README.txt

-Run solution in visual studio.
+Run solution in visual studio or rider.